ruiqixu37/ruiqixu37.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year masters CS student at Brown University.
-My research interest is broadly in computer graphics and 3D object generation.
-I am working as a researcher assistant in Brown Visual Computing group, supervised by Prof. Daniel Ritchie.
+I am a first-year masters student at Brown University.
+My research interest is broadly in computer graphics and 3D generative/reconstruction models.
+I am working as a researcher assistant in Brown Visual Computing group, co-supervised by Prof. Daniel Ritchie and Prof. Srinath Sridhar.

 Previously, I obtained my bachelor’s degree from Tufts University.
 During my undergraduate years, I have been fortunate to work with Prof. Michael Hughes on generalized category discovery and Prof. Liping Liu on graph neural networks.
 I also had the opportunity to intern at Watcher Asset, Redwall-taihe Fund Management, Fidelity Investments, and Platinum AI.

+**Last Update:** 06/16/2024

 ## Publications
 <!-- - **[To be uploaded]** Semi-Supervised Deep Clustering for Generalized Category Discovery